kubernetes/enhancements/keps/sig-autoscaling/1610-container-resource-autoscaling/README.md

 -->

 - [x] Events
-  - `SuccessfulRescale` event with `memory resource utilization (percentage of request) above target`
+  - `SuccessfulRescale` event with `memory/cpu/etc resource utilization (percentage of request) above/below target`
     - Note that we cannot know if this reason is due to the `Resource` metric or `ContainerResource` in the current implementation.
-It'll be fixed to be able to distinguish.
+We'll change this reason for `ContainerResource` to `memory/cpu/etc container resource utilization (percentage of request) above/below target` so that we can distinguish.
 - [x] API .status
   - When something wrong with the container metrics, `ScalingActive` condition will be false with `FailedGetContainerResourceMetric` reason.